Pranjkaupszh/Anti-MoneyLaunderingAlertPriortization/README.md

 🚨 AML Alert Prioritization using Machine Learning & Network Analysis

-An end-to-end system to rank suspicious financial transactions so investigators focus on the highest-risk alerts first.
+A system to rank suspicious financial transactions so investigators focus on the highest-risk alerts first.

 📌 Problem Statement